chloebarber/aardplugins/README.md

 InquisitorDatabase
 -

-Creates a database of NPC weaknesses using data from the Interrogate skill
+Creates a SQLite3 database of NPC weaknesses using data from the Interrogate skill.

 Features complete:
 - Intercepts "kill" commands to attempt Interrogating the target before attacking if Interrogate is off cooldown.